sherlyn99/mopp/README.md

 `mopp align` aligns the sequencing data provided in the input directory to the reference index.
 Providing a file pattern `-p` allows for specification of files with certain name patterns.
 Allocating more threads to this command `-t` can reduce processing time.

-The index `-x` is created by the bowtie2-build command.
-This command outputs the forward (.bt2) and reverse (rev.bt2) index files.
+The `-x` argument accepts the path and prefix of the index files created by the bowtie2-build command. bowtie2-build outputs the forward (.bt2) and reverse (rev.bt2) index files.
 Our parameter requests the common prefix that is shared by all these files, before the forward/reverse designation.